How Much Does It Cost to Refinish Hardwood Floors?

 - How soon can I walk on the floor after it’s refinished?

-- What kind of stain and coating is best for my flooring?
+- What kind of stain and coating are best for my flooring?

 - How do you handle damage that happens during the job?